An Interview With Healthy Eating Expert Jeff Novick

 We need to have compassion, not only for the animals and the environment, but also for our fellow humans, particularly in the way we treat each other, especially those who may not follow the exact same dietary pattern we do.

-What would you say are some of the immediate benefits of incorporating plant-based food into your life?
 When you give the body the healthiest foods, you begin to notice a difference rather quickly.
 People begin to feel much better, more clear-headed; less tired and have more energy throughout the day.
 What we see from a medical perspective is that elevated blood sugar and blood pressure normalize quickly and we often see the need to reduce their medications for blood sugar (diabetes) and blood pressure (heart conditions) in as little as 48-72 hours.

 We see weight loss, too, about five to seven pounds on average in the first week.
 This may not sound like a lot, but this in people who are eating whenever they are hungry until they’re comfortably full.
 This is not a crash diet or about dieting or food restriction but a way of eating the healthiest foods for life.